Kyrgyz top shelf

-It was part of a long evening, or rather: a night of drinking in the valley of Jeti Oguz on the shores of Issy-kul.
-I had originally planned for it to be a sort of “one-bottle-evening”, and an exquisite brand like Kyrgyz Aragy seemed just right for that purpose.
+Anyway, back to our review.
+It was part of a night of drinking in the Jeti Oguz valley on the shores of Issy-kul.
+I had planned for it to be a sort of “one-bottle-evening”, and an exquisite brand like Kyrgyz Aragy vodka seemed just right for that purpose.

 So I sat down with a German couple I had met somewhere on the road.
 We got some food.
 We got some shot glasses.
-We poured our vodka.
-Some other people joined in.
+And we poured some vodka.
+Then some other people joined in.
 More vodka appeared.
 And everything went downhill from there.

-About Kyrgyz Aragy, though: this stuff tastes very, very good.
-It’s a bit sweet and very mild, and it went down almost as softly as spring water.
+About Kyrgyz Aragy vodka, though: this stuff tasted very, very good.
+It was a bit sweet and very mild, and it went down almost as softly as spring water.
 The aftertaste had an aromatic richness that I really liked, something reminding me of caramel.
 Awesome stuff.

-Like I’ve said before, Kyrgyz Aragy is a Kyrgyz top shelf brand.
+Like I’ve said before, Kyrgyz Aragy vodka is a Kyrgyz top shelf brand.
 Does that mean it’s expensive, though?
 No. I paid around 300 Som for 700ml (about 4€).
-Oh, and the bottle design seemed appealing to me.
+Oh, and I liked the bottle design.

 the morning after

-When I woke up the next morning, the baseball cap I had been wearing was gone.
+When I woke up the next morning, the baseball cap I had been wearing during the night was gone.
 I found it outside hanging from a fence.
-It was torn in the middle, apparently some dogs had been playing with it.
+It was torn in the middle.
+Apparently some dogs had been playing with it.

 I put the broken cap on my skull.
 It didn’t fit anymore, but that didn’t matter.
 The inside of my head felt as if my brain was wrapped in cotton.
 Then I noticed something in the back pocket of my pants: there was a little piece of paper.
-I unfolded it and found my notes on Kyrgyz Aragy.
+I unfolded it and found my review notes on Kyrgyz Aragy vodka.